Carrier language: Revitalization and maintenance efforts

 Carrier is taught as a second language in both public and band schools throughout the territory.
 This instruction provides an acquaintance with the language but has not proven effective in producing functional knowledge of the language.
 Carrier has also been taught at the University of Northern British Columbia, the College of New Caledonia, and the University of British Columbia.
 Several communities have underway mentor apprentice programs and language nests.

 The Yinka Dene Language Institute (YDLI) is charged with the maintenance and promotion of Dakelh language and culture.
 Its activities include research, archiving, curriculum development, teacher training, literacy instruction, and production of teaching and reference materials.

 Prior to the founding of YDLI in 1988 the Carrier Linguistic Committee, a group based in Fort Saint James affiliated with the Summer Institute of Linguistics, produced a number of publications in Dakelh, literacy materials for several dialects, a 3000-entry dictionary of the Stuart Lake dialect, and various other materials.
 The Prince George Indian Friendship Centre was teaching the language as early as 1979.

 The Carrier Linguistic Committee is largely responsible for literacy among younger speakers of the language.
 The Carrier Bible Translation Committee produced a translation of the New Testament that was published in 1995.
 An adaptation to Blackwater dialect appeared in 2002.

 Documentation efforts have been varied and the extent of documentation differs considerably from dialect to dialect.
 By far the best documented dialect is the Stuart Lake dialect, of which Father Adrien-Gabriel Morice published a massive grammar and dictionary.
 More recent work includes the publication of some substantial pieces of text by the Carrier Linguistic Committee, the publication of a grammar sketch, and the on-going creation of a large electronic dictionary, with a corresponding print version, that contains earlier material, including Morice's, as well as much new material.
 For other dialects there are print and/or electronic dictionaries ranging from 1,500 or so entries up to over 9,000.

 Cause of endangerment

 The decline in use of Carrier is due to two causes, both aspects of colonization.
 The first is the heavy influence of English, the dominant language in education, business, government and media.

 The second is the attempt to suppress the language by the Canadian government in residential schools beginning in 1919.
 Speakers of Carrier may also find speaking their language traumatic after their abuse in the residential school system.
 Additionally, speakers may have intended to protect their children from experiencing similar abuses and so did not teach or use the language with children.

 Place names in Dakelh

-Here are the Dakelh names for some of the major places in Dakelh territory, written in the Carrier Linguistic Committee writing system:
+Here are the Dakelh names for some of the major places in Dakelh territory, written in the Carrier Linguistic Committee and Carrier syllabics writing systems: